Alcohol packaging warning messages

-Alcohol packaging warning messages (alcohol warning labels, AWLs) are warning messages that appear on the packaging of alcoholic drinks concerning their health effects.
-They have been implemented in an effort to enhance the public's awareness of the harmful effects of consuming alcoholic beverages, especially with respect to foetal alcohol syndrome and alcohol's carcinogenic properties.
+Alcohol packaging warning messages (alcohol warning labels, AWLs) are warning labels that appear on the packaging of alcoholic beverages concerning their health effects.
+They have been implemented in an effort to enhance the public's awareness of the harmful effects of consuming alcoholic beverages, especially with respect to fetal alcohol syndrome and alcohol's carcinogenic properties.
 In general, warnings used in different countries try to emphasize the same messages (see By country).
 Such warnings have been required in alcohol advertising for many years, although the content of the warnings differ by nation.

 A World Health Organization report, published in 2017, stated:

 Alcohol product labelling could be considered as a component of a comprehensive public health strategy to reduce alcohol-related harm.
 Adding health labels to alcohol containers is an important first step in raising awareness and has a longer-term utility in helping to establish a social understanding of the harmful use of alcohol.

 A 2014 study in BMC Public Health concluded that "Cancer warning statements on alcoholic beverages constitute a potential means of increasing awareness about the relationship between alcohol consumption and cancer risk."

 In many countries, alcoholic beverage packages are not required to have the information about energy and nutritional content required of all other foods and drinks, as of 2018.